 Mascara is a makeup must-have that is boasted about on nearly every tutorial and blog.
-Makeup artists swear by it, and some women don’t leave the house without wearing it.
-Regardless whether you’re a “less is more” kind of girl or a Donatella diva, chances are good that you will have at least one mascara tube in your makeup kit.
+Makeup artists swear by it; some women don’t leave the house without wearing it.
+Regardless of whether you’re a “less is more” kind of girl or a Donatella diva, chances are good that you will have at least one mascara tube in your makeup kit.

 Are your eyelashes short, long, straight or curved?
-Few of us have been blessed with long, thick and curved lashes, but these days we can all pretend like we were.
+Few of us have been blessed with long, thick and curved lashes, but we can all pretend like we were these days.
 Achieving luscious lashes only requires a bit of information from Mascara Wand 101.

 Interestingly, the shape of the wand will demonstrate to you the effect that the applicator will have on your eyelashes.